sinch/ios-proximity-tutorial/readme.md

 	}
 ```

-Everything that’s being done here is pretty standard objective c, take note that we’re bringing a ‘friend’ object into memory from the friends array.
-We’re able to access the specific friend object by its index in the friends array, we’re using indexPath.row to access each index.
+Everything that’s being done here is pretty standard Objective-C. Take note that we’re bringing a “friend” object into memory from the friends array.
+We’re able to access the specific friend object by its index in the friends array and we’re using indexPath.row to access each index.

-add frameworks for sinch
-Set delegates on call screen and import framework in .h file
 ##Implementing Sinch
-By now we’ve got friends in our friends array, we’re able to display them and now we need to work on making contact.
-We will be doing this with Sinch, the first thing to do is sign up for Sinch if you don’t already have an account.
-Once you’ve got an account simply access the dashboard and create a new project, make sure that once you’ve created the project you take note of the specific project keys.
+By now we’ve got friends in our friends array.
+We’re able to display them and thus we need to work on making contact using Sinch.
+The first thing to do is sign up for Sinch, if you don’t already have an account.
+Once you’ve got an account, simply access the dashboard and create a new project.
+Make sure that once you’ve created the project you take note of the specific project keys.

-We already added the framework through cocoapods at the beginning so there's no need to add it again, there's the option to download the Sinch framework from the website and install it manually.
-Be aware that you will need to modify the 'Other Linker flags' in your build settings to ‘-ObjC -Xlinker -lc++’.
-Cocoapods make it easier to add these frameworks as we don't have to make the linker flags modification and we're able to add the frameworks all at once.
+We already added the framework through CocoaPods at the beginning, so there's no need to add it again.
+There's the option to download the Sinch framework from the website and install it manually.
+Be aware that you will need to modify the “Other Linker flags” in your build settings to ‘-ObjC -Xlinker -lc++’.
+CocoaPods make it easier to add these frameworks as we don't have to make the linker flags modification and we're able to add the frameworks all at once.

 Now we’re ready to get to work implementing Sinch into our project.
-First we need to establish where the implementation for Sinch should be made.
-In this project it makes the most sense to put all of the Sinch methods in the newFriends class and the have it act as a delegate to other classes.
+First, we need to establish where the implementation for Sinch should be made.
+In this project, it makes the most sense to put all of the Sinch methods in the newFriends class and the have it act as a delegate to other classes.
 The two other classes that are going to delegate back to newFriends are callView and incomingCall.
-First we need to implement all of the delegate methods for Sinch into the newFriends.m file but once again before we do it’s essential to #import <Sinch/Sinch.h>.
+We need to implement all of the delegate methods for Sinch into the newFriends.m file, but once again, before we do, it’s essential to #import <Sinch/Sinch.h>.

-Now we need to initiate the Sinch client, in viewDidLoad call [self setupSinch]; and create a method named setupSinch which returns void.
-Before we go any further create an instance variable of type id as outlined below.
+Now we need to initiate the Sinch client in viewDidLoad call [self setupSinch] and create a method named setupSinch, which returns void.
+Before we go any further, create an instance variable of type ID as outlined below.

 ```objective-c